Skip to main content

 The Best Pine Script Generator

 Here's where most people overcomplicate things.
-After months of testing different approaches and losing money on overly complex setups, I've learned that simplicity wins.
-Here's the framework that actually works:
+After months of testing overly complex setups and losing money on them, I've learned that simplicity wins.

 Entry Conditions That Make Sense

-Long Trade Setup: I enter long positions when two conditions align: the 20-period MA crosses above the 200-period MA (showing upward momentum) AND the RSI is below 30 (indicating the asset was recently oversold).
-This combination usually means the price has been beaten down but momentum is starting to shift upward.
+Long Trade Setup: I enter long when two conditions align: the 20-period MA crosses above the 200-period MA AND RSI is below 30.
+This means the price was recently oversold but momentum is starting to turn upward.

-Short Trade Setup: For short positions, I look for the opposite scenario: 20-period MA crosses below the 200-period MA AND RSI is above 70.
-This suggests the price has run up too much (overbought conditions) and momentum is starting to shift downward.
+Short Trade Setup: For shorts, I look for the opposite: 20-period MA crosses below the 200-period MA AND RSI is above 70.
+The price has run up too far and momentum is shifting downward.

 Exit Strategies That Protect Your Capital

-This is honestly where most traders mess up.
-They nail the entry but then hold onto losing positions too long or exit winning trades too early.
-Here are my exit rules:
+Most traders nail the entry then hold losers too long or cut winners too early.
+Here are the rules I follow:

 Profit-Taking Exits:

-• Close long positions when RSI returns to normal levels (between 30 and 70)
+• Close long when RSI normalizes (between 30 and 70)

-• Close short positions using the same RSI normalization principle
+• Close short using the same RSI normalization principle

 • Take profits when price hits the opposite Bollinger Band